garritfra/garrit.xyz/content/posts/2023-03-26-software-is-not-defined-by-the-language-it's-written-in.md

 ---
 title: "Software is not defined by the language it's written in"
 date: "2023-03-26"
-tags: "100DaysToOffload, note, practices, opinion"
+tags: "100DaysToOffload, note, practices, opinion, tech"
 ---

 Rust is not just a programming language, it's also a status symbol.
 By now, it kind of became a meme that people writing programs in Rust have to make explicit that "X is written in Rust".